rocket-pool/old.docs.rocketpool.net/src/documentation/smart-node/node-setup.md

 rocketpool node send [amount] [token] [to-address]
 ```

-This will send the specified amount of ETH or nETH from the node account to the specified address.
+This will send the specified amount of ETH from the node account to the specified address.